 Even though the glass protector protects your screen from scratches and the like, it can leave dust prints along its borders or trap dust particles beneath it.
 So, grab a piece of microfiber cloth, dampen it with a little bit of water, and wipe off all the dirt on your screen.

-Alternatively, you can use cleaning wipes which will work just as well, if not better than damp cloth.
+Alternatively, you can use cleaning wipes which will work just as well, if not better than a damp cloth.

 Use a Quality Screen Protector

 You might be of the opinion that all the screen protectors have the same build quality, and it would be unnecessary to spend some extra bucks on mere tempered glass.
-However, the science behind the glass screen protectors has evolved, leading smartphone users to have a variety of qualities to choose from.
+However, the science behind glass screen protectors has evolved, leading smartphone users to have a variety of qualities to choose from.